Cornell hosts Spinoso and Pennsylvania

 Ithaca, New York; Friday, 7 p.m.
 EST

-BOTTOM LINE: Pennsylvania plays Cornell after Nick Spinoso scored 24 points in Pennsylvania’s 79-78 overtime loss to the Harvard Crimson.
+BOTTOM LINE: Pennsylvania visits Cornell after Nick Spinoso scored 24 points in Pennsylvania’s 79-78 overtime loss to the Harvard Crimson.

-The Big Red are 6-5 on their home court.
-Cornell is third in the Ivy League with 23.8 defensive rebounds per game led by Guy Ragland Jr. averaging 4.3.
+The Big Red have gone 6-5 at home.
+Cornell ranks fourth in the Ivy League with 8.5 offensive rebounds per game led by AK Okereke averaging 1.3.

-The Quakers are 3-8 in Ivy League play.
-Pennsylvania ranks seventh in the Ivy League with 22.5 defensive rebounds per game led by Spinoso averaging 4.9.
+The Quakers have gone 3-8 against Ivy League opponents.
+Pennsylvania is 4-12 against opponents with a winning record.

-Cornell scores 83.5 points, 7.8 more per game than the 75.7 Pennsylvania allows.
-Pennsylvania averages 69.0 points per game, 9.1 fewer points than the 78.1 Cornell gives up to opponents.
+Cornell makes 49.0% of its shots from the field this season, which is 3.9 percentage points higher than Pennsylvania has allowed to its opponents (45.1%).
+Pennsylvania averages 8.6 made 3-pointers per game this season, 0.3 more makes per game than Cornell gives up.

-TOP PERFORMERS: Nazir Williams is scoring 14.6 points per game with 4.4 rebounds and 3.4 assists for the Big Red.
-AK Okereke is averaging 14.7 points and 3.9 rebounds while shooting 59.0% over the last 10 games.
+TOP PERFORMERS: Okereke is averaging 13.1 points and four assists for the Big Red.
+Nazir Williams is averaging 15.2 points and 4.5 rebounds while shooting 45.0% over the past 10 games.

 Ethan Roberts is averaging 17.5 points and 5.8 rebounds for the Quakers.
-Sam Brown is averaging 17.8 points over the last 10 games.
+Sam Brown is averaging 3.0 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Big Red: 5-5, averaging 78.7 points, 32.0 rebounds, 15.0 assists, 5.8 steals and 3.1 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 79.8 points per game.